mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 TODO: link to bare metrics guy's spreadsheet of failed businesses

-# Doubts

-Best at working in teams
+# Having doubts about my skills

 I worry about whether I chose a path that makes the worst of my skills.
 I think my best qualities as a developer was how I think about teams and process.
 I'm a very thorough code reviewer.
 I like making sure processes are documented and repeatable.
 I like writing and reviewing design plans.
 None of those things are useful as a one-man development team.